aletheatoh/chain-reaction/README.md

 ## Features
 ### Responsive Design
-<p>This game was designed to be mobile and tablet-friendly.
+<p>This game is designed to be mobile and tablet-friendly.
 However, please note that the difficulty level of the game is relatively higher on mobile and tablet devices due to the larger size of the canvas playing area.</p>

 ## Play the Game